peterhinch/micropython-samples/README.md

 mutex: A class providing mutal exclusion enabling interrupt handlers and the main program to access shared data in a manner which ensures data integrity.

+watchdog: How to access the simpler of the Pyboard's watchdog timers.

+radio: A trivial class simplifying the use of the nRF24L01 radio for the case where a wireless link between two devices is required.

+Buildcheck: Raise an exception if a firmware build is earlier than a given date.

 Any code placed here is released under the MIT License (MIT).
 The MIT License (MIT)